 - How the content is optimized for priority business topics

-Tip: Make sure your SEO is versed in website transition planning, as well as understands the SEO landscape and its current challenges.
-This is important if you’re changing platforms or doing a website redesign, as not doing this properly can cause major website traffic drops and loss of sales.
+Tip: Make sure your SEO is versed in website transition planning and understands the SEO landscape and its current challenges.
+This is important if you’re changing platforms or doing a website redesign, as not doing this properly can cause significant website traffic drops and loss of sales.

-How Much Does A Good SEO Cost : A good SEO professional versed in transition planning for your small business or mid-market company can cost you between $2000 and $4000 for a website project depending on their skill level.
+How Much Does Great SEO Cost: A good SEO professional versed in transition planning for your small business or mid-market company can cost you between $2000 and $4000 for a website project, depending on their skill level.

 4. A Content Strategist and Information Architect

 Who: A content strategist analyzes the content, works closely with the SEO to optimize the content, and builds a strategy to create new content.
-An information architect organizes your website’s content based on user expectation and needs to make sure users are finding the information they need when and where they want it.
+An information architect organizes your website’s content based on user expectations and needs to ensure users find the information they need when and where they want it.

-Tip: With recent Google updates, and to ensure your website visitors are finding what they need, a content strategist with a strong background in SEO is key.
+Tip: With recent Google updates, and to ensure your website visitors find what they need, a content strategist with a strong background in SEO is critical.

 So how much does a website cost to create?

-Based on the estimates above, to create a high-quality website, the average cost of B2B, B2C or eCommerce website design for a small business or mid-market company can fall between $9,000 and $17,000 when done correctly.
-You might be saying to yourself, “we don’t have that amount of money to spend on our website design” – that’s where we come in to help.
-But let’s first looks at some other possible options, that at face value, might be less expensive when you’re trying to figure out how to build a website for your small business or mid-market company.
+Based on the estimates above, to create a high-quality website, the average cost of B2B or eCommerce website design can fall between $9,000 and $17,000 when done correctly.
+Of course, you might be saying to yourself, “we don’t have that amount of money to spend on our website design” – that’s where we come in to help.
+But let’s first look at other options that, at face value, might be less expensive when trying to figure out how to build a website for your small business or mid-market company.

 Web Design Options

-So when trying to determine how to build a website for small business there are a few options – some better than others – and all involve the person creating the website to have the website creation and digital marketing skill-sets above.
+So when trying to determine how to build a website for a small business, there are a few options – some better than others – and all involve the person creating the website having the website creation and digital marketing skill sets above.

 1. The DIY Route

 The story goes something like this.
-The small business owner spends hours (that they should be using to run their business) trying to design a website, only to find they either get frustrated, or their website does not look or function how they need it to.
+The small business owner spends hours (that they should be using to run their business) trying to design a website, only to find they either get frustrated or do not look or function how they need it to.
 They then try to find a close relative that “does web design” and proceed to let them design the website.

-With 86% of U.S Small Businesses citing websites as their most important digital marketing tactic, and the fact it takes 50 milliseconds for user to form an opinion about your website.
-Is this really the best way to build your online brand?
+With 86% of U.S Small Businesses citing websites as their most important digital marketing tactic, it takes 50 milliseconds for users to form an opinion about your website.
+Is this the best way to build your online brand?

 2. Using WIX or a Comparable Free/Paid Web-based Platform

-- Most pages and content don’t transfer over well.
+- Most pages and content don’t transfer well.

-- Many of these web-based design platforms, including WIX, are not the greatest for SEO.
+- Many web-based design platforms, including WIX, are not great for SEO.

-- If you plan on moving to a new platform that is more user-friendly, such as WordPress, plan on losing some of the rankings you’ve gained – this is due to how the WIX platform creates your website.
+- If you plan on moving to a new platform that is more user-friendly, such as WordPress, plan on losing some of the rankings you’ve gained.

-Remember you get what you pay for – and Free does not mean “Free”, especially when it comes to your digital marketing online.
+Remember, you get what you pay for – and free does not mean “Free”, especially regarding your digital marketing online.

 Research from Stanford University shows that 46.1 percent of people say a website’s design is the top criteria for deciding if a company is credible or not.
 So is using a “free website builder” really the best way to build your online brand?